The Federal Court of Justice has published the full reasoning of the Adblock II decision ( I ZR 154/16 ). The tenor was

 The BGH justified this by stating that the Adblock software did not hinder the economic development of the plaintiff, Axel Springer Verlang, and that the provider of Adblock also had no intent to cause damage.

-a) According to the provision of Sec.
-4 No. 4 UWG, which replaced Sec.
-4 No. 10 UWG aF with effect from December 10, 2015 without any change in substance
+a) According to the provision of Section 4 No. 4 UWG, which replaced Section 4 No. 10 UWG aF with effect from 10 December 2015 without any change in substance (cf. December 2015, which replaced Section 4 No. 10 UWG aF

-(cf. BGH, judgment of January 12, 2017 – I ZR 253/14, GRUR 2017, 397 marginal no. 48 = WRP 2017, 434 – World of Warcraft II, mwN), anyone who deliberately hinders competitors acts unfairly.
-Unfair restraint of competitors requires an impairment of the competitive opportunities of the competitors that exceeds the restrictions inherent in any competition.
+(see BGH, judgment of January 12, 2017 – I ZR 253/14, GRUR 2017, 397 marginal no. 48 = WRP 2017, 434 – World of Warcraft II, mwN), anyone who deliberately hinders competitors is acting unfairly.
+Unfair obstruction of competitors requires an impairment of the competitors’ competitive development opportunities that goes beyond the impairment associated with any competition

 GRUR 2017, 397 para.
 49 – World of Warcraft II).